Infest (album)

 Infest is the second studio album and major-label debut by the American rock band Papa Roach.
 It was released through DreamWorks Records on April 25, 2000.
-The sound on the album is nu metal and rap metal, with many songs containing rapped vocals and hip hop influences.
-It was certified 4× Platinum in the U.S. on December 6, 2024, making it the band's best-selling album, peaked at No. 5 on the Billboard 200 chart, and became the 20th highest-selling album of 2000 in the United States.
+The sound on the album is mainly classified as nu metal and rap metal, with many songs containing rapped vocals and hip hop influences.
+It was certified 4× Platinum in the U.S. by the RIAA on December 6, 2024, making it the band's best-selling album, peaked at No. 5 on the Billboard 200 chart, and became the 20th highest-selling album of 2000 in the United States.
 Infest earned Papa Roach a Grammy nomination for Best New Artist.